 The Benzie County office of Emergency Management’s WebPage click here

-2 0 1 6 A r e a H a m f e s t s
+2 0 1 7 A r e a H a m f e s t s

-Oct 8 Straits Area ARC click here
+W8QQQ Area Hamfests click here

 The photo on right shows all the fusion repeaters so far in the U.S.A.
-As of May 6, 2016 there are 1061 listed.
+As of March 27, 2016 there are 1427

-The map to the left shows the 36 fusion systems now in Michigan.
-Now 147.040 and 442.200 in Benzie County.
-The 146.86 in Traverse City and 444.725 Empire are on the air with Fusion.
-Manistee 146.780 will soon be on the air with fusion.
+The map to the left shows the 43 fusion systems now in Michigan.
+Now 147.040 and 442.600 in Benzie County.
+The 146.86 and 444.400 in Traverse City, 444.725 Empire and 146.780 in Manistee are on the air with Fusion.